logo CLRP.jpg

 Design

-This project utilises a co-design approach to develop a tailored professional learning community for early childhood educators and leaders to engage with Elders and experts in the field to discuss issues of cultural and linguistic inclusion for children and families and to co-construct meaningful and relevant solutions.
-As part of the co-design approach, educators and leaders engage in critical action research to trail theory-informed culturally and linguistically responsive practices in early childhood pedagogies.
+This project uses a co-design approach to develop a bespoke professional learning community.
+This community includes early childhood educators, leaders, academics, local Elders and visiting experts from the field who discuss strategies and challenges for co-constructing meaningful cultural and linguistic practices for all children, families and staff.
+As part of the co-design approach, educators and leaders engage in critical action research to trial theoretically-informed culturally and linguistically responsive practices.
 Qualitative methods such as interviews and observations are used to explore the experiences of educators, leaders, children, and families.

-• handshake-business-team Project Outcomes & References minus-thin plus-thin
+• handshake-business-team Project Publications and Conference Presentations minus-thin plus-thin

 (*denotes practicing teacher-researcher)